riteshbachhar/Fraud-detection-using-AI/README.md

 This temporal splitting strategy serves two purposes:
 - Prevents data leakage — ensuring that information from the future does not inadvertently influence the training process.
 - Maintains class stratification — preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.

 ---

+<h3 id="Features">Time‑Based and Graph‑Inspired Feature Engineering</h3>

+From the 12 original features, we derived 8 additional temporal variables from the existing `Time` and `Date` attributes.
+These include: `year`, `month`, `day_of_month`, `day_of_year`, `day_of_week`, `hour`, `minute`, and `second`.
+Together, these features allow the model to capture seasonality, periodicity, and fine‑grained temporal patterns in transaction behavior.

+In addition, we engineered several domain‑specific features designed to capture structural and behavioral signals of anomalous activity:

+- `fanin_30d`: The count of unique incoming counterparties over a rolling 30‑day window.
+This proved to be the single most predictive feature, reflecting the diversity of inbound connections.
+- `fan_in_out_ratio`: The ratio of inbound to outbound counterparties over 30 days, highlighting imbalances in transactional relationships.
+- `fanin_intensity_ratio`: The `fanin_30d` value normalized by the daily number of received transactions, concentration of inbound activity.
+- `amount_dispersion_std`: The standard deviation of transaction amounts per sender, capturing volatility in counterparties' transfer sizes.
+- `sent_to_received_ratio_monthly`: The ratio of total received to total sent amounts within a month.
+Ratios trending toward 1 may indicate circular or balancing behavior that warrants scrutiny
+- `back_and_forth_transfers`: The number of transfers exchanged between a sender and receiver within a single calendar day.
+This is a directed metric: A → B is treated as distinct from B → A.
+- `circular_transaction_count`: The number of transactions that eventually return to the original sender, forming a cycle.
+Cycles may span multiple steps and extend across several days, making them a strong indicator of layering or obfuscation.

+---